ccerv1/blog/essays/pizza_bracket.md

-{
-  "title": "NYC Pizza Bracket: A Quest to Find The Best Pizzeria in New York City", "date": "07/19/2014"
+### NYC Pizza Bracket: A Quest to Find The Best Pizzeria in New York City

-}
----
+*July 19, 2014*

-*Check out the complete results of the Pizza Bracket [here](https://nycpizzabracket.wordpress.com/).*
+> Check out the complete results of the Pizza Bracket [here](https://nycpizzabracket.wordpress.com/).*

 # RULES